 It also might be worth thinking about your family’s “away day trips” a little more carefully.
 Trips to art galleries, river valleys, coastal zones, science museums and heritage experiences such as castles, battlefields and cathedrals might brighten up some of the topics in school.
 My daughter, for example, is studying GCSE History and was recently doing a unit on Medicine in Britain, c1250–present.
 When we went to Edinburgh on a recent family holiday, I made sure we visited James Simpson’s house on Queen Street and went to the National Museum of Scotland to see Alexander Fleming’s Nobel Prize for Medicine.
 The Art, Design and Fashion galleries were also of specific interest for her GCSE Design and Technology studies.

 Finally (and I think this is perhaps one of the key elements of parental support) it’s important not to stress too much about the transition!
 In the same way that primary schools aim to form the bedrock of knowledge, skills and understanding that students will need as they progress to secondary school, the secondary school will have been preparing your child for their ‘GCSE journey’ throughout KS3.
 And, of course, if you do have any concerns about your child’s progress, attitude or effort, just be sure to use parents evenings as an opportunity to develop a positive relationship with the teaching staff – they absolutely want your child to do as well as you do!

-Aaron Wilkes is one of the leading history authors in school publishing and has taught for over 20 years in a variety of schools in the West Midlands.
-He’s also dad to two children in secondary school.
-His eldest is currently in the middle of her GCSE courses, whilst his youngest has just moved up to ‘big school’.
+Aaron Wilkes is one of the leading history authors in school publishing as well as teaching for over 20 years in a variety of schools in the West Midlands and delivering professional development courses all over the world.
+He’s also dad to two children – his eldest has just completed her GCSE courses, whilst his youngest will soon be moving into Year 9.